 Skip to Content

-Today you’re going to learn how to set up minimalist bullet journal weekly spread ideas that help you:
+Today you’re going to learn how to set up a minimalist bullet journal weekly spread ideas.

 • plan and organize an entire week (even if your schedule is crazy busy)